booklore-app/booklore-docs/docs/integration/kobo.md

    ![Books synced to Kobo](/img/kobo/kobo-8.jpg)

+:::tip[Sync Tip]

-> 💡 **Tip:** The sync process may take a few moments depending on the number of books and your internet connection speed.
+The sync process may take a few moments depending on the number of books and your internet connection speed.

+---

 ## 🗑️ Step 4: Removing Books from Your Kobo